tokejepsen/core/avalon/tvpaint/plugin_code/README.md

 ### jsonrpcpp
 This library has `nlohmann/json` as it's part, but current `master` has old version which has bug and probably won't be possible to use library on windows without using last `nlohmann/json`.

+## Plugin localization
+TVPaint plugins allow to have localization files.
+This gave ability to modify labels in the plugin.
+Localization file must have filename `avalon.loc` and must located in TVPaint's plugins dir next to the plugin.
+See example in `~/avalon/tvpaint/plugin_code/avalon.loc`.
+For label of plugin in plugins list is used environemnt variable `"AVALON_LABEL"`. `"Avalon"` label is used as default if variable is not set.

 ## TODO
 - modify code and CMake to be able to compile on MacOS/Linux
 - separate websocket logic from plugin logic
+- hide buttons and show error message if server is closed